 - Enterprise: $59/user/month (billed annually)

-Best for: Teams that want AI-powered features in their simple sales CRM without technical complexity.
+Best for: Teams that want AI-powered features in their simple sales CRM without adding technical complexity.

-4. Agile CRM - Best free CRM for small teams
+4. Agile CRM — Best free easy CRM for small teams

-Speaking of free versions, no other simple CRM gives you more value at zero cost than Agile CRM.
-Their free tier supports up to 10 users and 50,000 contacts or companies.
-For budget-constrained businesses, it's a great way to start organizing contacts and tracking deals immediately without spending money.
+No other simple CRM gives you more value at zero cost than Agile CRM.
+The free tier supports up to 10 users, making it ideal for budget-constrained teams that need to start organising contacts and tracking deals immediately without spending anything.
+Despite being free, it includes email marketing, basic automation, and a landing page builder.

 Key features: